Nitro/lagermeister/ui/README.md

 Hackweek project by Karl and Paul

-## Code scaffolding
+## Local Development

-Run `ng generate component component-name` to generate a new component.
-You can also use `ng generate directive/pipe/service/class/module`.
+Run `ng serve` to serve the application for development

-## Build
+## Building

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Server

+Run `npm run start:server` to serve the dist/ files on port 8081.